Vxrpenter/docs/docs/setup/instance/create.md

 Now you need to choose your top domain.
 Currently, CedMod only supports the `yourinstance.cmod.app` domain.

+---

+Deprecated
+{: .label .label-red }

 If you want to use a custom domain, contact CedMod support.

+New
+{: .label .label-green }

+You are now able to go to the custom domains page after creating your instance to use a custom domain

+---

 After defining the top domain, you need to name your instance.
 This name will replace the `yourinstance` part in the top domain and be displayed on the instance's panel page as well.